hartwigmedical/serve/algo/README.md

 - In case of a complex deletion/insertion (DELINS) the rules for hotspot generation for deletions and insertions are extrapolated.
   Hence, the reference sequence is assumed to be deleted, and one new nucleotide sequence is inserted unless the insertion is 1 amino acid in which case hotspots are generated for all trinucleotides coding for the inserted amino acid.
-  Complexity of the resulting variant has been reduced by removing any bases that are shared between ref and alt at start or end of the variant.
+  Complexity of the resulting variant will then be reduced by removing any bases that are shared between ref and alt at start or end of the variant.
 - In case of a frameshift the following hotspots are generated:
     - Any of the 12 possible single base inserts inside the affected codon that does not lead to synonymous impact in the affected codon